puppetlabs/gatling-puppet-load-test/jenkins-integration/jenkins-jobs/README_JOBDSL_SYNTAX.md

 `Jenkinsfile`.)

-When the script is run, it will be executed with a binding context that makes two variables available in it's local scope:
+When the script is run, it will be executed with a binding context that makes two variables available in its local scope:

 * `out`: this is the [JobDSL logging stream](https://github.com/jenkinsci/job-dsl-plugin/wiki/Job-DSL-Commands#logging).
   Basically, you can call `println` on this object to have log messages show up